• Skip to primary navigation

 Natchez Trace Parkway Visitors Center - Day Trip from Memphis: Tupelo, Mississippi | The Good Hearted Woman

-➣ Drive the Natchez Trace north from Tupelo to where it intersects with Highway 72; roughly 11 miles into Alabama from the Tennessee-Alabama state line.
+The Natchez Trace goes north from Tupelo, and intersects with Highway 72 roughly 11 miles into Alabama from the Tennessee-Alabama state line.

 It took us about three hours to drive the 50-some miles of the Natchez Trace Parkway from Tupelo to where it intersects with Highway 72, which included plenty of time to take in most of the roadside interpretive sites along the way.